 Trier warns you enough by describing this film as a "musical melodrama".
 As neither genre has many fans in the US anymore, it was no surprise that there was only a handful of people in the audience when I saw it, and most of them had European accents.
 Nevertheless, I was very much moved by this film, and I recommend it wholeheartedly to those who don't mind a bit of emotion, and who didn't hate Trier's earlier Breaking the Waves (more on this later).

 Björk plays Selma, a Czech immigrant in 1964 Washington state who is eking out a living working in a factory – and slowly going blind, due to a hereditary disease that she fears will soon affect her 12-year-old son.
 Thus she scrimps and saves every penny she can in order to pay for his operation.

-Meanwhile, as Selma's eyesight worsens, a horrible event occurs that sets off a great tragedy.
-Yet whenever life gets too bleak, our heroine escapes into fantasy, where her grim circumstances are transformed into spirited song-and-dance numbers, and those around her - friends and tormentors both - become singers and dancers in the musical of her mind.
+As Selma's eyesight worsens, a horrible event occurs that sets off a great tragedy.
+Yet whenever life gets too bleak, our heroine escapes into fantasy, where her grim circumstances are transformed into spirited song-and-dance numbers, and those around her – friends and tormentors both – become singers and dancers in the musical of her mind.

-This gimmick may sound familiar: Dancer in the Dark is essentially Lars von Trier's riff on Dennis Potter's Pennies from Heaven, the only major difference being that Potter's characters lip-synched to 1930s classics, whereas Björk sings her own songs (mostly cowritten by Trier himself).
-The film is also a variation on Breaking the Waves, showcasing what is now Trier's signature directorial style - handheld camera and noncontinuous editing, creating a documentary feel - as well as its similar theme of a saintlike woman willing to sacrifice everything for the one she loves.
+This gimmick may sound familiar: Dancer in the Dark is essentially Lars von Trier's riff on Dennis Potter's Pennies from Heaven, the only major difference being that Potter's characters lip-synced to 1930s classics, whereas Björk sings her own songs (mostly cowritten by Trier himself).
+The film is also a variation on Breaking the Waves, showcasing what is now Trier's signature directorial style – handheld camera and noncontinuous editing, creating a documentary feel – as well as its similar theme of a saintlike woman willing to sacrifice everything for the one she loves.